Scritti Politti: 1980s

-Around this time Gartside returned to his home in South Wales:

-I became sick.
+Around this time Gartside returned to his home in South Wales: I became sick.
 I went back to Caerleon... and I started listening to my sister's music for the first time.
 She had a lot of black music.
 Around that time my parents moved to Florida, and it was visiting there I first heard black radio – that's where I first heard 'the funk'.
 The System, Zapp... artists like that.
 There was a rapid change of influences combined with a disgust at big-I 'Indie' being born.
-It didn't take long to say, 'Fuck that, let's do this instead.'"
+It didn't take long to say, 'Fuck that, let's do this instead.'

 Gartside became influenced by the new sounds coming out of New York City, especially hip hop.
 He signed with Virgin Records in 1983 (and with Warner Bros. in the US.)
 The original line-up was disbanded and Gartside moved to New York.

 Collaborating with veteran producer Arif Mardin, David Gamson and Fred Maher, the first recording to emerge from these sessions was the single: "Wood Beez (Pray Like Aretha Franklin)".
 Released in February 1984, "Wood Beez" was an immediate UK hit, peaking at No. 10, and was also successful in Australia, charting at No. 25, and in New Zealand where it reached No. 26.
 A series of intricately programmed dance/soul-style hits followed, including "Absolute" (UK No. 17), "Hypnotize" (UK No. 68 and No. 43 on the US Dance Charts) and the reggae-styled "The Word Girl", which became Scritti Politti's biggest UK hit single, climbing to No. 6 in May 1985.

 In June 1985, Scritti Politti released their second (and most successful) album, Cupid & Psyche 85, with songs produced by Arif Mardin and performances by numerous session musicians.
-The LP was a Top 5 hit in the UK and also sold well in the US.
+The LP was a top 5 hit in the UK and sold well in the US.
 In addition to the four already released singles, the album included the song, "Perfect Way".
 It was only a minor hit when released in the UK (No. 48) but it became the band's biggest US single, peaking at No. 11.